 Our favorite area in the Nature Center is along Cibolo Creek where you’ll find stunning cypress trees with their long roots dipping into the water.
 You can even wade into the creek to see them up close.

-The Nature Center offers lots of educational programming about preserving and living harmoniously with nature.
+Like the Riverside Nature Center in nearby Kerrville, Cibolo offers lots of educational programming about preserving and living harmoniously with nature.
 There are regular led hikes and birding workshops as well as self-guided hikes and scavenger hunts to engage every member of the family.
+From May through September, the monthly Moonfest features live music and food trucks and never fails to draw a fun crowd.

 Visit Herff Farm